csptechnologies/ciscoprovsionerweb/README.md

 ***
 ## Requirements/Prerequisites:
-- Windows ISS with CGI and PHP Installed
+- Windows ISS with CGI and PHP Installed (recommended; Other web servers that support PHP and allows you to change the port to 6970 will also work)
 - Asterisk Server with the Chan_SIP Protocol (PJSIP WILL NOT WORK)

 ***